bolddp/pixerva-deploy/README.md

 ## Installation

-Create an installation folder named `pixerva` where you want to install the application
+Open a terminal where you want the installation to be installed in a subfolder called `pixerva`.

 Open a terminal in that folder and type the following